influxdata/community-templates/docs/best_practices.md

 At a minimum your Template should include a dashboard, as this is the primary way a user is going to experience your Template.
 Your Dashboard should provide a cohesive view of related data over a span of time.

-// TODO: Describe cell types and when to use them

 Rather than using duplicate graphs to show filtered views of thes same data, use can use Variables in your graph queries (more on that below) to allow the user to easily switch between them in the same graph.
 Variables can be defined with a static list of values, or dynamically using Flux to query your data.

 > **Tip:** If you have multiple perspectives to share on a data set, consider providing multiple dashboards rathering than trying to put everything into one.
 With Templates, there's no limit on how many you can provide.